-The maximum CPC for ad network clicks is a value equal to a percentage of your maximum search CPC.
-Please note that there will only be a CPC limit for search if you are using a manual strategy or limited your CPC while using one of the automatic strategies (“Average CPA”, “Average return on investment”, “Weekly budget”, “Weekly click package”).
+The maximum bid for a click from a network is represented as a percent of the bid for search.
+Please note that there will only be a limit on search bids if you are using a manual strategy or limited your bid while using one of the automatic strategies (“Average CPA”, “Average return on investment”, “Weekly budget”, or “Weekly click package”).

-You can only limit your CPC for ad networks if you have selected a strategy with manual bid management.
+You can only limit your bids if you select a strategy with manual bid management.

-Each group of ads in your campaign will have a separate CPC limit.
-Please note that the limit applies to the average weekly CPC (not the cost of each individual click).
-If the related search CPC for an ad group is unknown (because search impressions are disabled, or there have not been any clicks yet), then the maximum CPC for ad networks will be whatever value fulfills the rest of the impression criteria for those network sites.
+The bid will hold for each individual group of ads in your campaign.
+You can't limit the bid for one click, but you can set an average bid for the week.
+If the bid on search for an ad group is unknown (because search impressions are disabled, or there have not been any clicks yet), then the maximum bid for ad networks will be whatever value fulfills the rest of the impression settings on those sites.

 The cost per click for ads displayed in the ad networks varies depending on the site where the ad is shown.
-You enter your maximum cost per click and then it is multiplied by the site's quality coefficient.
-This quality coefficient is based on statistics of user behavior on the advertiser's site.
+The maximum bid that you enter is multiplied by the website quality coefficient.
+The quality coefficient is calculated using statistical information about user behavior beginning after they click-through from the website to the advertiser's site.
 Two parameters are analyzed for each site using Yandex.Metrica: the "depth" of the user's session, and the conversion rate (i.e. the percent of users who achieved the goals set by the advertiser.)
 The initial coefficient value for every website is 0.7 (70% of the maximum CPC).
-During the data collection period, the coefficient can waver within the range of 0.5 to 1.0.
+While data is being collected, the coefficient can waver within the range of 0.5 to 1.0.

-Keep in mind when you set your bid for ad networks impressions that the probability of your ad being displayed increases in proportion with your CPC.
+When you manually set your bid for ad networks impressions, keep in mind that the probability of your ad being served on a site increases in proportion with your bid.
 Target audience coverage depends entirely on the budget percentage you decide to allocate to ad networks.
 Therefore, if you limit impressions in the ad networks, you will lose some of your target audience.